bradchristie/taminations-flutter/assets/c1/concentric_concept.md

-If the Concentric call ends in a 2x2 Box but starts elsewhere (for example, "Concentric [Recycle](../ms/recycle.md)" from a Tidal Wave), the following rule applies: The outside dancers finish so that the long axis of their ending formation is at right angles to the long axis of their starting formation.
+If the Concentric call ends in a 2x2 Box but starts elsewhere (for example, "Concentric [Recycle](../ms/recycle.md)" from a Tidal Wave), the following rule applies: The Outside dancers finish so that the long axis of their ending formation is at right angles to the long axis of their starting formation.